khoahd7621/FlowerShop/README.md

 ## You will find in this repo the following stuff:
 * The Java web source used to develop flower e-commerce shopping
-* Login by gmail
+* Register an account with your username and password
+* Sign up with a google account
+* Login with registered account or quickly with google account
-* Send mail after checkout cart, subscribe news letters, ...
+* Automatically send email after checkout cart
+* Automatically send email Subscribe receive news letters
 * Authorizing client, user, admin by filter
 * Custom tag for showing all products in cart
-* Add to cart don't reload page by using ajax (axios)
+* Add to cart don't reload page by using axios
-* Design pattern MVC2 Modal
+* Design pattern MVC2 Model
-* Paging or load more products by using ajax
+* Paging or load more products don't reload page by using ajax
-* .gitignore file and README.md file to manage the content of this repo
 * ...

 ## Table of Contents